Gaetz friend says lighter sentence deserved for cooperation - NewsBreak

 Gaetz friend says lighter sentence deserved for cooperation

-Former Seminole County Tax Collector Joel Greenberg faced a prison sentence of between 21 and 27 years under federal sentencing guidelines, but prosecutors asked a judge to substantially reduce that.
+Former Seminole County Tax Collector Joel Greenberg had faced a prison sentence of between 21 and 27 years under federal sentencing guidelines, but prosecutors asked a judge to substantially reduce any sentence of incarceration.
 During a court hearing Wednesday, U.S. District Judge Gregory Presnell calculated that the reduction would put prison time at between 9 1/4 and 11 years.
-The judge will make a final decision Thursday.
+The judge will make a final sentencing decision Thursday.

-His attorney, Fritz Scheller, told Presnell that the judge has the discretion to reduce the prison time even further.
-But the judge during Wednesday’s hearing appeared disinclined to follow that advice and seemed ready to add more time, saying he didn’t think the guidelines worked appropriately in Greenberg’s case.
+His attorney, Fritz Scheller, told the judge that the jurist has the discretion to reduce the prison time even further.
+But the judge during Wednesday's hearing appeared disinclined to follow that advice and seemed ready to add more time since he said he didn't think the sentencing guidelines worked appropriately in Greenberg's case.
 Greenberg was in the courtroom during the hearing.

 “I have, I think, considerable discretion to deal with this anomaly," Presnell said.

-Scheller said Greenberg assisted in the probes of two dozen individuals, including eight people being investigated for sex crimes.
-Greenberg’s cooperation has led to four federal indictments and two more expected in the coming months, said Scheller, without elaborating on what type of cases the new indictments involved.
+Scheller told the judge that Greenberg had assisted in the probes of two dozen individuals, including eight people being investigated for sex crimes.
+Greenberg's cooperation had led to four federal indictments and two new indictments were expected in the coming months, said Scheller, without elaborating on which type of cases the new indictments involved.

-Scheller said Greenberg’s crimes can be grouped into four categories: sex crimes, public corruption, election fraud and efforts to defraud the federal Small Business Administration of COVID-19 relief funds.
-The four indictments have involved public corruption.

-“It’s clear that his cooperation has been useful,” said Scheller, noting that Greenberg gave testimony to prosecutors on 15 occasions.
+“It's clear that his cooperation has been useful," said Scheller, noting that Greenberg had given testimony to prosecutors on 15 occasions.

 The minor in the sex crimes case was almost an adult and had advertised as being over age 18 in her escort profile on the website “Seeking Arrangements," which facilitates “sugar daddy" relationships, Scheller said in court papers.